elakamarcus/ccsk_notes/ccsk_0x01_Cloud_Computing_Concepts.md

 # Cloud Computing Definitions

 ## Essential Characteristics
+Essential characteristics are set to determine whether a service is really a 'cloud service' or not.

 ### Broad Network Service
+There is no special requirement for direct physical connectivity or provider-supplied network connectivity.
+For example, you could manage an entire IaaS implementation via mobile phone browser.

 ### Rapid Elasticity
+The most powerful characteristics of the cloud.
+There are various ways of scaling the service:
+1. Scale up: add more computing power by adding CPU
+2. Scale out: add more servers, e.g., to handle more requests
+3. Scale down: Important to have support to also, preferably automatically, scale down to avoid unnecessary costs

 ### Measured Service
 ### On-Demand Self-service
 ### Resource Pooling